-Affordable health insurance remains small business owners’ top concern, as indicated in both Small Business Minnesota surveys and national surveys.
-Small Business Minnesota outlined the many reasons health insurance is an issue last session, from the ability to attract and retain top talent to the many disadvantages in affordability compare to large business.
+Affordable health insurance remains small business owners’ top concern, as indicated in both Small Business Dallas surveys and national surveys.
+Small Business Dallas outlined the many reasons health insurance is an issue last session, from the ability to attract and retain top talent to the many disadvantages in affordability compare to large business.

 While we can all agree that the MNsure rollout was less than ideal, the poor performance of MNsure (an enrollment system) does not invalidate the need for healthcare reform and affordable health insurance for small businesses.
 We need the healthcare principals and tools of the Affordable Care Act (ACA); we need to move forward with continual improvements of MNsure.